Rev. Grant Rodgers

 What challenges do students face today that may represent new challenges with respect to changes in practices of education?

-Grant has served in many capacities in the three dioceses in which he has served, including General Synod delegate, ACPO assessor, university chaplain, Regional Dean, Archdeacon, EfM mentor, intern supervisor, supervisor for the newly ordained, Diocesan Marriage Preparation Coordinator, and chair of the Ecumenical and Multi-Faith Unit.
-He began ordained ministry as curate of an eight-point rural parish, and has been Rector of five parishes, from family to program size.
+Grant has served in many capacities in the three dioceses in which he has served, including General Synod delegate, advocate and facilitator of low-income housing projects, ACPO assessor, Chair of the Committee on Ordained Ministry (examining chaplains), university chaplain, Regional Dean, Archdeacon, Diocesan Council member, EfM mentor, intern supervisor, supervisor for the newly ordained, hospice chaplain, Diocesan Marriage Preparation coordinator, and chair of the Ecumenical and Multi-Faith Unit.
+He began ordained ministry as curate of an eight-point rural parish, and has been Rector of six parishes, from family to program size.

-He continues to serve 2/3 time as a priest in the Diocese of New Westminster.
-He is married to Sue, a United Church minister, and between them they have six children and four grand-children.
-When Grant is not suffering from some sports-related injury from his “glory days,” he enjoys golf, hiking, cycling, spelunking in used book stores, reading, bird-watching, and sitting by the ocean.
+Grant becomes a full-time faculty member this year after serving part-time for three years.
+He continues to be a priest of the Anglican Diocese of New Westminster.
+He is married to Sue, a United Church minister.
+When Grant is not suffering from some sports-related injury from his “glory days,” he enjoys golf, hiking, cycling, reading, bird-watching, dining out, sitting by the ocean, and perhaps the occasional crime series binge on Netflix.

 ← All People